Vianam92/DreadFul-Tomato/readme.md

 ![](src/assets/componentes.png)

-## Retos iniciales para hacer la app
+## Initial challenges to make the app

 When I made the call to the Api I got a series of errors in the console (cors), I tried to solve it by placing after the fetch.